ENCCS/gpu-programming/content/8-portable-kernel-models.rst

 .. questions::

-   - How to program GPUs with Kokkos, OpenCL, and SYCL?
+   - How to program GPUs with C++ StdPar, Kokkos, OpenCL, and SYCL?
    - What are the differences between these programming models.

 .. objectives::